 Every year thousands of people's confidence is restored by cosmetic dentistry procedures, and with materials and techniques improving yearly, the smile makeovers produced by cosmetic dentists are becoming more natural as time goes on.

 Another great trend in the field of cosmetic dentistry is an overall reduction in patient recovery times.
 This is being enhanced by the use of special tools like lasers and techniques that help preserve large amounts of the natural tooth structure.

 Cosmetic Dentistry Treatments

-Inlays and Onlays: Crafted in a dental laboratory from porcelain or composite material before being bonded to your tooth, inlays and onlay provide a filling to a tooth that is too decayed or damaged to support a direct restoration such as amalgam or composite.
+Inlays and Onlays: Crafted in a dental laboratory from porcelain or composite material before being bonded to your tooth, inlays and onlays provide a filling to a tooth that is too decayed or damaged to support a direct restoration such as amalgam or composite.

 Composite Bonding: One of the simplest and least expensive cosmetic dental procedures available.
 Composite bonding is when the dental material known as a composite resin is shaped and moulded on your teeth to give you a straight white smile.
-It's mainly used to treat minor chipped teeth, gaps, and staining in feelings and teeth.
+It's mainly used to treat minor chipped teeth, gaps, and staining in fillings and teeth.
 The procedure is fast and simple and can be completed in one dentist appointment.